The Mann-Whitney U test is essentially an alternative form of the Wilcoxon Rank-Sum test for independent samples and is completely equivalent.

 Real Statistics Function: The Real Statistics Pack also provides the following array function for the samples in ranges R1 and R2 where alpha is the α value (default .05) and tails is the number of tails (1 or 2 = default).

-MANN_TEST(R1, R2, lab, alpha, tails): returns the following values in a 7 × 1 column range: U, alpha, tails, z, r, U-crit, p-value.
+MANN_TEST(R1, R2, lab, tails, alpha, ties): returns the following values in a 7 × 1 column range: U, alpha, tails, z, r, U-crit, p-value.
 If lab = TRUE then an extra column with labels is included.
+If ties = TRUE (default) a ties correction factor is applied as described above.

 Figure 3 – Output from MANN_TEST